quedexnet/python-api/README.md

 ## Important!

+* Next to this documentation, please read the [general documentation](https://quedex.net/doc/api) of our WebSocket API.
 * Quedex Exchange uses an innovative [schedule of session states][faq-session-schedule].
 Some session states employ different order matching model - namely, [Auction][faq-what-is-auction].
   Please consider this when placing orders.